lhkhiem28/lhkhiem28.github.io/_pages/about.md

 # 🌱 **Hello!
 I’m Khiem**

-I am a second-year Ph.D.
+I am a third-year Ph.D.
 Student in Computer Science at the University of Notre Dame, Notre Dame, Indiana, United States